Pronunciation of letter B and letter V in Spanish

 Me gustaría ir a Barcelona en barco.

-Could you say why the letter B in “en barco” and the letter V in “un viejo amigo“ don’t sound soft, like the rest of B’s and V’s in the examples?
+Could you guess why the letter B in “en barco” and the letter V in “un viejo amigo“ aren’t blown, – like the rest of B’s and V’s in the examples?

-It’s because before the letters V and B there’s an N (un viejo, en barco).
-The letter B and the letter V are generally pronounced softly when they’re in the middle of the word or sentence, except after N and M. Go back to to the previous sound (Hard B [b]) and check the third point.
+It’s because there’s an N before (un viejo, en barco).
+The letters B and V are blown when they’re in the middle of the word or sentence.
+Except after N and M.

 Common misunderstandings with the letters B and V

-When a Spaniard speaks in Spanish and say a word which starts with the letter P (pala, pecar, parra, pazo), English natives might think we are saying a word which starts with the sound [b] or HARD B and the other way around.
+When a Spaniard speaks in Spanish and say a word that starts with P (pala, pecar, parra, pazo), English natives might think we are saying a word that starts with B. And the other way around.